Niamey 2000 / united4design

 -

-Project TeamYasaman Esmaili, Elizabeth Golden, Mariam Kamara, Philip Straeter
+- Project Team:Yasaman Esmaili, Elizabeth Golden, Mariam Kamara, Philip Straeter

-Structural EngineerUrbatec SARL
+- Structural Engineer:Urbatec SARL

-ContractorEntreprise Salou Alpha & Fils
+- Contractor:Entreprise Salou Alpha & Fils

-Metal FabricationAtelier de Technologie Metallique
+- Metal Fabrication:Atelier de Technologie Metallique

-Lot Size9600 ft2
+- Lot Size:9600 ft2

-From the architect.
+Text description provided by the architects.
 Niamey 2000 is a 1700 square meter (18,000 ft2) housing development that was designed in response to the current housing crisis occurring in Niamey, the capital of Niger.
 By increasing density, the project proposes a new model for urban housing.

 Niamey is home to over one million inhabitants; a majority of the population is poor and only about 20 percent of its residents could be classified as middle-class and above.
 Nevertheless, the socio-economic makeup of the city has shifted dramatically in recent years.
 Stronger economic growth has fueled migration to the city, leading to a sizable increase in the middle-class population.
 Property in the older, affluent neighborhoods remains unobtainable, forcing the low-to-middle income population to seek affordable housing further from the city center.